giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 # Cluster Size and Autoscaling

-Starting with release version 6.3.0 for AWS, you can leverage the benefits of the [Kubernetes autoscaling components](https://github.com/kubernetes/autoscaler) to define the number of worker nodes in a cluster based on demand.
+Starting with release version 6.3.0 for AWS, you can leverage the benefits of the [Kubernetes autoscaler](https://github.com/kubernetes/autoscaler) to define the number of worker nodes in a cluster based on demand.
 The autoscaler is provided with every cluster of version >= 6.3.0 on AWS.

 On Giant Swarm installations on Azure, on bare-metal, and on AWS prior to version 6.3.0, the cluster size would be defined statically.